googooboy/in-quiz-questions/adobe-photoshop/adobe-photoshop-quiz.md

 #### Q8.
 How do you access the Auto Color Correction Options dialog box?
 - [ ] Select Image > Auto Tone.
-- [x] Select Image > Auto Color.
+- [ ] Select Image > Auto Color.
-- [ ] Alt-click (Option-click) the Auto button in the Properties panel when you have a Levels or Curves adjustment layer targeted in the Layers panel.
+- [x] Alt-click (Option-click) the Auto button in the Properties panel when you have a Levels or Curves adjustment layer targeted in the Layers panel.
 - [ ] Hold down the Alt (Option) key and select Image > Auto Color.

+(attention:  it says "DIALOGUE BOX", it does not say how you apply the auto color, but how you open its dialog box)

 #### Q9.
 Which options are available when using the Free Transform command on a Smart Object?